Skip to main content

 Tooth decay, commonly known as cavities, is a serious problem affecting anyone regardless of age.
-Fortunately, it doesn’t develop overnight; it occurs in different stages that can make it easy to prevent it from worsening.
+Fortunately, it doesn’t develop overnight; it develops in stages, which makes it possible to stop it from getting worse.

 Here’s the process leading up to tooth decay:

-1. Demineralization — The first warning sign of tooth decay.
-It occurs when acid removes minerals from the enamel, creating weak spots on your teeth.
+1. Demineralization — The first stage of tooth decay.
+Acid removes minerals from the enamel, creating weak spots on your teeth.

 2. Enamel breakdown — The enamel continues to erode, leaving a cavity or hole, which is often seen as a dark spot or pit in the tooth.